DorielRivalet/quartz/content/notes/open-source-society-university/overview.md

 ## Binary Operation

+2022-05-31 20:27

 lets review something we did at the beginning: we went from unary operations to the binary numbers. but are there binary operations? yes!

+We have 1 unary operator: NOT

+its called unary because of one operand

+if we have two operands, it becomes binary

 ## Ternary Operation